Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Theoretical Analysis

 \end{definition}

-Next, we develop a regret bound that quantifies the performance gap between \texttt{Gen-DFL} and Pred-DFL, incorporating data variance and the complexity of the optimization problem, such as the dimensionality of the parameter space and the risk-sensitive level.
+Next, we develop a regret bound that quantifies the performance gap between \texttt{Gen-DFL} and Pred-DFL, incorporating data variance and optimization complexity, such as the dimensionality of the parameter space and the risk-sensitive level.
+The proof can be found in Appendix~\ref{appendix_gendfl_preddfl}.

 \begin{theorem} Let $g:\mathcal{X} \rightarrow \mathcal{C}$ be the predictor in Pred-DFL.
 Assume the objective function $f(c,w)$ is Lipschitz continuous for any $c , w$.
 There exists some constants $L_w, L_c, \kappa_1, \kappa_2, \kappa_3$ such that the following upper-bound holds for the aggregated regret gap $\mathbb{E}_x|\Delta R(x)|$: